 If your company needs advice for assessing whether one of your business practices or the behavior of your competitors may be in breach of Article 102, contact us.

-The Italian Competition Authority (ICA) has started an investigation into Enel to ascertain whether certain practices by Enel could distort the competitive dynamics resulting from the full liberalisation of the market.
-More specifically, Enel, as the only vertically integrated operator, has allegedly leveraged on its upstream operations to foreclose competitors from the downstream market.
-Lear […] Read more
+The Italian Competition Authority (ICA) started an investigation into Enel to ascertain whether certain practices by Enel could distort the competitive dynamics resulting from the full liberalisation of the market.
+Enel, as the only vertically integrated operator, allegedly leveraged on its upstream operations to foreclose competitors from the downstream market.
+Lear developed an analysis aimed […] Read more

 The Italian Competition Authority claims that SIAE (the Italian collective rights management organizations) lacks transparency in the collection of royalties and discriminates among users, abusing its dominant position.
-Lear is supporting SIAE by providing economic arguments in favor of SIAE’s legal monopoly and showing the inefficiencies that would be brought about by a departure from […] Read more
+Lear has supported SIAE by providing economic arguments in favor of SIAE’s legal monopoly and showing the inefficiencies that would be brought about by a departure from […] Read more

 Lear assisted Moby and CIN, which is fully owned by Moby, in proceedings before the Italian Competition Authority (ICA).
 The ICA claimed that Moby/CIN was abusing its dominant position in the market for maritime freight transport to and from Sardinia, with the aim of foreclosing rivals.
 Lear’s analysis highlighted the weaknesses of the ICA’s approach […] Read more